sanfinity-Iot/openremote/User-Guide:-Z-Wave-Agent.md

 Note that before you are able to execute this procedure you have to execute the `Import Z-Wave Devices` procedure at least once otherwise the `Z-Wave Controller` asset is missing.

 1. Select `Z-Wave Controller` in the asset list on the left side
-2. Make sure that `View asset` and `Show live updates` is activated
-3. Activate the `Device Inclusion` checkbox and click `Write`
+2. Activate the `Device Inclusion` checkbox
-4. Put the Z-Wave device into inclusion mode (see device manual)
+3. Put the Z-Wave device into inclusion mode (see device manual)
-5. Execute the `Import Z-Wave Devices` procedure in order to add the new device to the asset list on the left side
+4. Execute the `Import Z-Wave Devices` procedure in order to add the new device to the asset list on the left side

 ## Exclude Z-Wave devices